-Peter Rabbit’s mother was on to something when she put him to bed with a cup of wild chamomile tea after he had been into Mr. McGregor’s garden.
+Peter Rabbit’s mother was onto something when she put him to bed with a cup of wild chamomile tea after his escapade in Mr. McGregor’s garden.
 People in the modern world often think of chamomile as a sleep or digestive aid.
 But wild chamomile is another name for the herb Feverfew.
-A tea of feverfew would not only have relaxed the hapless rabbit, but would also have routed his headache, calmed his upset tummy, put his mind at ease and soothed his jangled nerves after his terrifying turn in the garden.
+A tea of feverfew would not only have relaxed the hapless rabbit but would also have routed his headache, calmed his upset tummy, put his mind at ease, and soothed his jangled nerves after his terrifying turn in the garden.

+Native to southeastern Europe, feverfew is now widespread throughout Europe, North America, and Australia.
+Feverfew is a short perennial that blooms between July and October, and gives off a strong and bitter odor.
 The herb Feverfew (Tanacetum Parthenium) has been recorded as a medicinal remedy for millennia.
 One can find references to the Latin “febrefugia” from which Feverfew gets its name in Old Saxon records.
-Hildegard of Bingen, a great 12th century abbess and healer made mention of it in her herbal tomes.
+Hildegard of Bingen, a great 12th-century abbess and healer made mention of it in her herbal tomes.
 Febrefugia literally means “Fever flies,” and has always been used as a fever reducer among other purposes.
-In even more ancient times, the Greeks used feverfew to treat melancholy which was characterized as much by debilitating headaches as it was by long-term depression.
+In even more ancient times, the Greeks used Feverfew to treat melancholy which was characterized as much by debilitating headaches as it was by long-term depression.

-Feverfew has also been considered a remedy for nausea, vomiting, digestion, itching, vertigo, arthritis, general and muscular pain relief, asthma, and even tinnitus.
-One of the greatest boons in the modern era is the discovery of Feverfew as an aid for migraine headaches
+Historically Feverfew has been used as a dietary supplement for headaches, constipation, diarrhea, and dizziness.
+But one of the greatest boons in the modern era is the discovery of Feverfew as an aid for migraine headaches.

 FEVERFEW & MIGRAINES